-Snow Fall: The Plane Went Down With His Wife, His Kids... and a Secret
+Snow Fall: The Plane Went Down With His Wife, His Kid... and a Secret

 After that first leap, Keven became a full-blown adrenaline junky, joining Tony’s crew and going up every chance he got.
 The guys screamed, “Eat!
 Fuck!
 Skydive!” when they jumped instead of “One!
 Two!
 Three!”
 They all craved the rush, but none more than Tony, who’d sneak in jumps between flights and promised a case of beer to any diver who could beat his plane to the ground—a bet he usually won.
 Keven loved Tony’s adventurous spirit, and he owed his friend a lot.
 Tony had taught Keven how to fly, helped him negotiate a deal on his first plane, and land his current job, flying for a mining conglomerate—which made Keven Utah’s only bush pilot.

-Mingling around the Christmas tree in his living room were Keven’s wife and her friends, a few of Chi’s friends, and about eight skydiving buddies, including Tony’s business partner and co-pilot, Adam Glover [not his real name], visiting from South Florida and staying with his parents in Provo for the holidays.
+Mingling around the Christmas tree in his living room were Keven’s wife and her friends, a few of Chi’s friends, and about eight skydiving buddies, including Tony’s business partner and co-pilot, Adam Glover (not his real name), visiting from South Florida and staying with his parents in Provo for the holidays.
 A nervous man with curly black hair and glasses, Adam had been Tony’s second choice as co-pilot and Tony was beginning to regret the decision, finding him too jumpy behind the controls and too volatile.
 Keven sensed a deep rift developing in the partnership.
 Tonight was supposed to be about forgetting all that and partying like the old days.
 But for that, they needed Tony.

 By 3 a.m. they still hadn’t heard from him.
 “If he crashed my plane and lived through it,” said Adam—the Bonanza’s registered owner—“I’ll kill the son of a bitch myself.”
 Solid priorities, Keven thought.
 But they were all worried.
 Most of the lightweights had gone home already, but Tony’s core group of friends—Keven, Adam Glover, and a few of the other skydivers—had stuck around trying to figure out what could have happened.
 Keven hoped Tony had just gotten a hotel, but feared the worst.
 At 4 a.m., he called the FAA.
 “My friend’s plane is overdue,” he said.